vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 Executive Committee or Dr. Munje, the joint General Secretary.
 The meeting (September 22nd, 1907) was a fiasco and the Hon. convener was the object of a hostile demonstration on the part of an angry mob.
-A compro- mise was attempted.
+A compro###mise was attempted.
 Dr. Gour, himself a Moderate, proposed that the work of the Congress should begin with Rs.
 20,000 collected by the Moderates from the 800 enlisted members of the Reception Committee